pmcelhaney/counterfact/docs/usage.md

  };
 ```

-To toggle globally between Counterfact and a proxy server, pass `--proxy-url <url>` in he CLI.
+To toggle globally between Counterfact and a proxy server, pass `--proxyUrl <url>` in he CLI.

 Then type `.proxy on` / `.proxy off` in the REPL to turn it on and off.
 When the global proxy is on, all requests will be sent to the proxy URL instead of the mock implementations in Counterfact.